tayyab530/Helpadora/README.md

   - who lacks in skills awareness

 <h3>Description</h3>
 On this platform user can post a query in the community and anyone ,who has the required skill, can reach that person out within the university by allocating a designated place in the university.
-This platform offers one-to-one interaction between the students and helps students to grow their skills,get things done,have a skilled network and even helps in getting a job.
+This platform offers one-to-one interaction between the students and helps students to grow their skills,get things done,have a skilled network that will eventually help in getting a job.
 Every student who solves a query, will have ratings points out 10 from the student who actually posted.

 <h3>Technologies used:</h3>
   <ul>